 Laws or Policies

-- Avoid over-humidification, which can lead to mold formation
+- Avoid over-humidification to reduce mold risk

 Tools and Resources

-- Maintenance reminder apps: Help track cleaning schedules
+- Maintenance reminder applications

 | Humidity Level (%) | Indoor Effect |